joe7575/techpack/README.md

 - a Distributor node with 4 output channels to sort incoming items
 - a Blackhole node which lets all items disappear
 - Button/switches to send "switch on/off" messages
+- a Forceload block to keep your machines operational
 - Several lamp nodes in different colors (can be switched on/off)
 - a Quarry node to dig for stones and other ground nodes
-- a Harvester node to chop wood, leaves and crops
+- a Harvester node to chop wood, leaves, flowers and crops
 - a Grinder node to grind all kinds of cobblestone to gravel, gravel to sand, and sand to clay
 - a Gravelsieve node to sieve ores from gravel
 - an Autocrafter node for automated crafting of tools and items